 What happens in the human body is similar to the functioning of a light switch.
 When individuals have experienced war, their bodies may "turn off" like a light switch.
 Freezing in the midst of a crisis can protect a person.
 It can be overwhelming for the body to process torture while it is happening.
-Freezing can protect us from feeling too much pain at the point of death or in near-death experiences (nature's way of protecting the prey that is trapped in the jaws of a lion, for example).
+Freezing can protect from feeling too much pain at the point of death or in near-death experiences.
+An example is nature's way of protecting the prey that is trapped in the jaws of a lion.

-When a person is safe, the body can be "turned back on" and one can re-experience the traumatic event.
+Even when a person is safe, the body can be "turned back on" and one can re-experience the traumatic event.
 This can happen over and over again like a movie that is played again and again.
 This is the body's way of trying to understand what happened.
-One way to help end this cycle can be to talk about what happened.
+These reactions tire or damage the human body when activated or re-lived repeatedly.
+One way to help end this cycle can be to talk about what happened with someone trusted.